Skip to content

 Better Forever to Have Been

-Antinatalism is a cold, loathing and ultimately resentful delusion that convinces those who believe it that all moments of joyful and loving connection are worthless -- when they are, in actuality, the very best things that we have and do.
+Antinatalism is a cold, loathing and ultimately resentful delusion that convinces those who believe it that all moments of joyful and loving connection are worthless; when they are, in reality, the very best things that we have and do.

 Posted in Uncategorized